dima-iholkin/RespectMyEyes-VSCode/README.md

   </tbody>
 </table>

-I'm open to adding support for more popular languages.
+I'm open to adding support for other popular languages.

 ### UI